| Cell & Regular Phone StuffACE LONG DISTANCE CARDS: Ace Long distance calling

 I can no longer recommend Fido as an excellent cell phone company now that it

+is merged with Rogers.
 CELL PHONES MIGHT CAUSE BRAIN CANCER: Cell manufacturers &

 service providers really don't want you to know that the radio frequency that